Our Services

 Options for Your Laying-In Ceremony

 Recompose’s Services team will lead you through the planning process.
-They will work with you to answer questions like picking a day and time, who should be invited, and what music should be played during the laying-in.
-Our staff will facilitate the technical side of streaming the laying-in and any other assistance you or other guests may need.
+They will work with you to answer questions like picking a day and time, who should be invited, and what music should be played during the laying in.
+If you are having a virtual ceremony, our staff will facilitate the streaming and provide additional assistance for you or your guests.

 A laying-in ceremony can be beautiful and complete with just these steps.
 You can also choose to add options like: